MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

 ## Tutorial

-Let's take an example to get a better view of this plugin.
-We want to build a schema with two types:
+Let's set up the plugin to align with the specified models:

-* an user with a name and a password
+A user model with attributes for name and password.
-* an country with a name and its users.
+A country model with attributes for name and its associated users.

-To build this schema, we need to use three custom directives.
+The plugin provides custom directives to compose your API.
 A `directive` decorates part of a GraphQL schema or operation with additional configuration.
-Directives are preceded by the @ character, like so:
+Directives are preceded by the **@** character, like so:

 * @ref:[rest](#directives) : to call a http rest service with dynamic path params
 * @ref:[permission](#directives) : to restrict the access to the sensitive field
 * @ref:[graphql](#directives) : to call a graphQL service by passing a url and the associated query

-The final schema of our tutorial should look like this
+The GraphQL schema of our tutorial should look like this

 ```graphql
 type Country {
   name: String